 Here are some services that may lend themselves to successful outsourcing:

-Investing in your team and the employee experience is also a good plan.
+Investing in your team and the employee experience is also a good strategy.
 “It might sound counterintuitive, but sometimes spending a little more on your employees can actually reduce costs in the long run,” said Rushi Patel, co-founder of Homebase.
 “Higher pay, flexible schedules and good training help attract great people — and keep them around longer.
 Lower turnover means you spend less on hiring and training new folks, and a happier team usually means better performance and higher productivity.”

 Here are a few areas where businesses often benefit from hiring freelancers: